radiant-rstats/docs/model/app/crtree.md

 > Estimate a classification or regression tree

-To estimate a model select the model type (i.e., Classification or Regression), Response variable, and one or more Explanatory variables.
-Press the `Estimate` button or `CTRL-enter` (`CMD-enter` on mac) to generate results.
+To create a tree model, first select the type (i.e., Classification or Regression), response variable, and one or more explanatory variables.
+Press the `Estimate model` button or `CTRL-enter` (`CMD-enter` on mac) to generate results.

 ### Report > Rmd